 Like to share this presentation?
 Download an A3 PDF

-Stefano Boscutti has developed a separate and specialised body of knowledge on what makes for success in writing for food products, travel destinations, financial services, media properties and other industries.
+Stefano Boscutti has developed a separate and specialised body of knowledge on what makes better writing for food products, travel destinations, financial services, media properties and other industries.

 Want to improve your writing?
-Stefano Boscutti has a comprehensive one-hour presentation on successful written communications.
-If you’d like to see it, please email
+Stefano Boscutti has a comprehensive one-hour presentation on better written communications.
+If you’d like to see it, please

 campaigns for Ford, Foxtel, Lexus, Porsche, Qantas, SBS, Warner Bros. and more.
 McKinsey & Co?